ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/downgrade-or-upgrade-packages.md

 After adjusting the configuration, deploy it with `sudo nixos-rebuild switch`.
 This will downgrade your Firefox/Chrome/VSCode to the version corresponding to `nixpkgs-stable` or `nixpkgs-fd40cef8d`.

-According to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in submodules to customize `nixpkgs`.
+>According to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in submodules to customize `nixpkgs`.
 Each `import` creates a new instance of nixpkgs, which increases build time and memory usage as the configuration grows.
 To avoid this problem, we create all nixpkgs instances in `flake.nix`.

-> according to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in sub modules to customize `nixpkgs`, because each `import` will create a new instance of nixpkgs, which will increase the build time and memory usage as the configuration grows.
-So here we create all nixpkgs instances in `flake.nix` to avoid this problem.